diogo-martins18/NutriDiarium/README.md

 ## Features
 - Calculate the ideal amount of calories and macronutrients you should consume.
 - Track your calories and macronutrients.
-- Saves data locally in CSV files.
+- Saves data locally in a SQLite3 database.
 - Uses a simple command-line interface.